What is a ‘clean break’ following divorce?

 My ex won’t sign but I want a clean break, what can I do?

-If your ex will not sign a consent order you will need to go to Court to seek the order to be made by a judge.
+If your ex will not sign the financial order, will need to go to Court to seek a court order from a judge.
 This will take much longer, be more expensive and likely be more acrimonious.

 How long does a clean break take?

-Once you both give full financial disclosure a consent order will take around three weeks to draft.
+Once you both give full financial disclosure, a consent order, or clean break order will take around three weeks to draft.
 It can then be submitted to the court and will usually take two to three weeks for a Judge to review.
-We recommend allowing at least six weeks for a Judge to review your consent order, as the court can sometimes get very busy.
+We recommend allowing at least six weeks for a judge to review your consent order, as the court can sometimes get very busy.
 Once approved and sealed (with a court stamp) you have a legally binding financial separation.

 Read More